Traders Aren't Buying The Latest OPEC Rhetoric And What This Opportunity Means For You

 Welcome to the ignoring edition of Oil Markets Daily!

 Markets are fascinating because human emotions drive short-term price movements.
-Take for example what Khalid al-Falih, Saudi Energy Minister, said today:
+Take, for example, what Khalid al-Falih, Saudi Energy Minister, said today:

 "Based on consultations that I've had with participating members, I am confident the agreement will be extended into the second half of the year and possibly beyond."

-So what did oil prices do?
+So, what did oil prices do?

 WTI was up $0.21/bbl or 0.45%.